pminina01/readthedocs/MethodCall-target.md

   * _name_ - Name of the parameter.
   * _type_ - Type of the parameter.
 [System.Type](Data-types)

+Note: Since NLog 4.3 these parameters can be optional.

 ##Examples
 ###Logging to a static method
 In order to send all logs to a static method, use the following configuration file: